-While it’s now five years since Portugal won Euro 2016, Cristiano Ronaldo’s famous speech after beating France in the final remains unforgotten for many fans.
+While it’s now six years since Portugal won Euro 2016, Cristiano Ronaldo’s famous speech after beating France in the final remains unforgotten by many fans.

 July 10, 2016, was a day like no other for Cristiano Ronaldo.
 From an early heart-breaking injury to the ecstasy of winning the European Championship, he experienced the highs and lows of football in one nerve-racking scoop.
 Yet he came out of it with a winner’s medal and a place in the history books.

 Say what you like about Ronaldo, but one thing for sure is that this man lives to win.
 His every eating, sleeping, and breathing moment is dedicated to success – no matter what.

 What Ronaldo did on the touchline in the Euro 2016 final will probably forever stick in our minds.
 The forward may have been out injured, but since when has that ever stopped him?
 He was like a 12th man on the pitch, barking out orders and trying to motivate his teammates.

 Eder’s extra-time goal sealed Portugal a famous 1-0 win for the national team’s first-ever major international trophy.

 Then, soon after lifting the Henri Delaunay Cup, Ronaldo addressed everyone in the Portugal dressing room by humbly thanking them for their efforts in this emotional and powerful speech.